Prathameshsatyarthi123/Portfolio-AI-Bot/README.md

-# 🤖 Twin AI — Your AI-Powered Digital Resume
+# 🤖Digital Portfolio AI — Your AI-Powered Digital Resume

 > Instead of a static resume, give visitors a chatbot that *knows you* — your career history, skills, and personality.
 Recruiters and managers can have real conversations with your digital twin.